Buy a Life Insurance Plan in a few clicks

 1

-If you miss a premium payment on your life insurance policy, most policies offer a grace period (typically 30 days) during which you can pay without penalty.
-If the payment is not made within the grace period, the policy may lapse, meaning you lose coverage.
-Some policies may also offer reinstatement options.
+If you miss a premium payment, most insurers offer a grace period.
+This is typically 30 days.
+You can pay within this window without a penalty.
+If you do not make the payment in time, the policy may lapse, and you will lose coverage.
+Some policies do offer options for reinstatement.

 2